filecoin-project/filecoin-docs/docs/mine/lotus/disputer.md

 ## Run the disputer

 You can run the disputer by using the `chain disputer` command within Lotus.
-The following examples were ran on a local devnet.
+The following examples were run on a local devnet.

 1. Fully sync a Lotus node.
-1. Call the `chain disputer` function with the following variables, following by the `stat` command:
+1. Call the `chain disputer` function with the following options, following by the `start` command:

    | Name        | Description                                                                                                         |
    | ----------- | ------------------------------------------------------------------------------------------------------------------- |